An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for population

 \subsubsection{The central theorem on majorisation}

 Recall the technical problem we need to solve: given probability distributions $\v{p}$ and $\v{p'}$ (same dimension) give necessary and sufficient conditions for the existence of a Gibbs-stochastic matrix $G$ such that $G \v{p} = \v{p}'$.
-In order to solve this problem we will take a detour and first solve the infinite temperature limit $\beta \rightarrow 0$, or equivalently the trivial Hamiltonian case $H_S \propto \I$, in which the vector $\v{g} \rightarrow \v{1}/n = (1/n,...,1/n)$.
-Interestingly, we will see that in this limit the partial order that emerges is the same (precisely, the opposite) compared to that defined on the set of bipartite pure entangled states defined by Local Operations and Classical Communication (LOCC).
+In order to solve this problem we will take a detour and first solve the infinite temperature limit $\beta \rightarrow 0$, or equivalently the trivial Hamiltonian case $H_S \propto \I$, in which the fixed point is $\v{g} = \v{1}/n = (1/n,...,1/n)$ \cite{gour2015resource}.
+Interestingly, we will see that in this limit the partial order that emerges is the same (precisely, the opposite) compared to that defined on the set of bipartite pure entangled states by Local Operations and Classical Communication (LOCC, see Example~\ref{ex:locc}).

 In this section we will then look at the problem of the existence of a stochastic matrix $B$ such that $B \v{p} = \v{p}'$, \mbox{$B \v{1}/n = \v{1}/n$}, for any two probability vectors $\v{p}$, $\v{p}'$.
 Stochastic matrices satisfying $B \v{1} = \v{1}$, or equivalently non-negative matrices $B$ satisfying $\sum_{i} B_{j|i} = \sum_j B_{j|i}=1$, are known as \emph{doubly-stochastic} or \emph{bistochastic} matrices.